astronomer/docs/learn/airflow-setup-teardown.md

 After designating tasks as setup or teardown tasks you need to define a relationship between them.
 There are three ways to do this:

-- Use the `setups` argument in the `.as_teardown()` method
+- Use the `setups` argument in the `.as_teardown()` method.
-- Directly link the setup and teardown tasks with a traditional dependency, for example by using a bit-shift operator (`>>`)
+- Directly link the setup and teardown tasks with a traditional dependency, for example by using a bit-shift operator (`>>`).
-- When using `@setup` and `@teardown` decorators, Airflow can infer the setup/teardown relationship if you provide the called object of the setup task as an argument to the teardown task
+- When using `@setup` and `@teardown` decorators, Airflow can infer the setup/teardown relationship if you provide the called object of the setup task as an argument to the teardown task.

 In most cases how to set Setup/Teardown relationship is a matter of personal preference.
 If you are using `@setup` and `@teardown` decorators you cannot use the `setups` argument.

+Worker tasks can be added to the scope of a setup/teardown group in two ways:

+- By being between the setup and teardown tasks in the DAG dependency structure.
+- By using a [context manager](#setupteardown-context-managers) with the `.teardown()` method.

+Which method you choose to add worker tasks to a setup/teardown scope is a matter of personal preference.

-You can have as many setup and teardown tasks in one relationship as you need.
+You can have as many setup and teardown tasks in one relationship as you need, wrapping as many worker tasks as necessary.

 For example, you could have one task that creates a cluster, a second task that modifies the environment within that cluster and a third task that tears down the cluster.
 In this case you could define the first two tasks as setup tasks and the last one as a teardown task, all belonging to the same resource.
+In a second step you could add 10 tasks performing actions on that cluster to the scope of this setup / teardown group.

-It is also possible to have several sets of setup/teardown tasks within the same DAG that work on different resources and are independent of each other.
+It is also possible to have [several sets of setup/teardown tasks](#independent-sets-of-setupteardown-tasks) within the same DAG that work on different resources and are independent of each other.
 For example, you could have one set of setup/teardown tasks that spins up a cluster to train your ML model and a second set of setup/teardown tasks in the same DAG that creates and deletes a temporary table in your database.

 ### `setups` argument